The Practical Guide to Working with a Doula

 Please share:

-• Your estimated due date (to make sure we still have room for another family due around that time, since we accept a limited number of birth doula clients each month)
+• Your estimated due date (we accept a limited number of birth doula clients each month)

 • Where you live and your intended birth place (to make sure we serve your area)

-• Any other details you want to give us about yourself, your plans/wishes for birth, etc.
+• Any other details you want to share about yourself, your plans/wishes for birth, etc.

 We’ll send you an email and: